-(vi) Some provision might be necessary to limit the Control's liability to be saddled with responsibility for holding stocks destined for domestic consumption in the country of origin.
 Thus deliveries at the producing centres should be accepted only at the Control's discretion and re-sales should not be made, unless the Control chooses, except on c.i.f. terms appropriate to some consuming centre.
-It has to be remembered, however, that a fluctuating part of domestic production enters into international trade, for which the Control would have to allow and which it should facilitate.

 (vii) The Control would publish at frequent intervals full statistics of output, consumption and total stocks, including those held privately, and all other information useful to producers and consumers.